Triteleia - Brodiaea: Planting, Growing and Caring

 Where to Plant?

 Triteleias should be planted in full sun or partial shade in the southern part of France.
-In cooler climates, ensure your triteleias are well protected from cold and wind: near a south-facing wall, for example.
+In cooler climates, ensure your triteleias are well protected from cold and wind: for example, near a south-facing wall.

-The soil should be fertile but above all light and well-drained.
+The soil should be fertile but, most importantly, light and well-drained.
 The ground must remain moist during the growing season but dry during the dormant period in winter.
-Planting Triteleia corms directly in sand greatly improves the plant’s hardiness.
+Planting Triteleia corms directly in sand significantly improves the plant’s hardiness.

 Triteleias look stunning when planted en masse